TaiwuCommunityTranslation/JH11/README.md

 # English Langauge Files for the JH11
-The `Translation` folder contains the translated files for the Scroll Of Taiwu.
+The `Translation` folder contains the translated files for the JH11.

 * The translation project can be found on [transifex](https://www.transifex.com/taiwu-community-translation/jh11/).